The Transient Cost of Learning in Queueing Systems: Optimal transient cost of learning for multi-queue systems

 We define the loss $\Delta(t)$ in a way that enables it to be a lower bound on the estimation error in period $t$.
-If all queues had equal lengths, then the right-hand side would be equal to the estimation error $\sum_k \mu_k(\sigma^{\MW}_k(t)-\sigma_k(t))$; to ensure that $\Delta(t)$ is below this quantity, we divide by $\|\bolds{Q}(t)\|_{\infty}$ in \eqref{eq:def-multi-loss} to account for larger queues being weighted more heavily in the weight of a schedule.
+If all queues had equal lengths, then the right-hand side would be equal to the estimation error $\sum_k \mu_k(\sigma^{\MW}_k(t)-\sigma_k(t))$.
+To ensure that $\Delta(t)$ is below this quantity, we divide by $\|\bolds{Q}(t)\|_{\infty}$ in \eqref{eq:def-multi-loss} to account for larger queues being weighted more heavily in the weight of a schedule (note that we could replace the infinity norm in this definition by any $p$-norm with $p \geq 2$ without affecting the analysis).
 We define the satisficing regret that a policy $\pi$ incurs over a horizon $T$ as

 Note that our definition of satisficing regret naturally extends that in the single-queue case: if there is only one queue, $\sar^{\multi}(\pi, T) = \sum_{t=1}^T (\mu^\star-\sum_{k \in \set{K}} \sigma_k(t)\mu_{k}-\frac{\varepsilon}{2})^+\indic{Q(t) \geq 1} = \sar^{\single}(\pi, T)$.